Second plague pandemic

-The second plague pandemic was a major series of epidemics of plague that started with the Black Death, which reached Europe in 1348 and killed up to half of the population of Eurasia in the next four years.
-Although the plague died out in most places, it became endemic and recurred regularly.
-A series of major epidemics occurred in the late 17th-century, and the disease recurred in some places until the late 18th-century or the early-19th century.
+The second plague pandemic was a major series of epidemics of plague that started with the Black Death, which reached medieval Europe in 1346 and killed up to half of the population of Eurasia in the next four years.
+It followed the first plague pandemic that began in the 6th century with the Plague of Justinian, which ended in the 8th century.
+Although the plague died out in most places after 1353, it became endemic and recurred regularly.
+A series of major epidemics occurred in the late 17th century, and the disease recurred in some places until the late 18th century or the early 19th century.
 After this, a new strain of the bacterium gave rise to the third plague pandemic, which started in Asia around the mid-19th century.